Roadtrip van

 Lake Powell

-Day 4: Antelope Canyon and the Drive to Zion National Park
+Day 4: Antelope Canyon and the drive to Zion National Park

 With the nearby Upper Antelope and Lower Antelope Canyons, Page has two widely photographed attractions.
 These narrow gorges of orange sandstone were created over thousands of years by wind and water.
 A guided tour gives you the chance to immerse yourself in the fascinating world of Lower Antelope Canyon.
 Compared to the Upper Antelope Canyon, Lower Antelope Canyon is narrower.
 On US Highway 89 N, you'll catch a glimpse of sparkling Lake Powell, a reservoir filled with deep blue water that was originally a canyon.
 The National Park Annual Pass is the key to a short picturesque drive through the Glen Canyon National Recreation Area.
 A two-hour drive from the east entrance brings you to Zion National Park.